celo-org/celo-blockchain/consensus/istanbul/backend/announce.md

 timeoutMinutes = 1.5 ^ (min(n - 1, 5))
 ```

+If the validator is no longer in the list of [NearlyElectedValidator] then it should stop sending [queryEnodeMsg] messages.

 #### Version certificates spawning

 // currently updating own announce version every 5 minutes, if node is validating